pkerney/linux-ppm/README.md

 Usage:

 - Load ppm-1.ino onto an Arduino.
 I used an Uno.
+Only need signal and ground to go to the module or TX.
 - Run js_list.py and work out the names of the controllers and the axes/buttons.
 - Build config.json.
 - Run js_arduino.py and life should be good.